apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

   "title": "Configuring DSN"
 }
 [/block]
-The same arguments can be used in DSN.
-However to configure DNS in Windows you should not explicitly type them.
-Instead you should use system tool `odbcad32` - ODBC Data Source Administrator.
+The same arguments can be used if you prefer to use [DSN](https://en.wikipedia.org/wiki/Data_source_name) (Data Source Name) for connection purposes.

+To configure DSN on Windows you should use a system tool called `odbcad32` that is ODBC Data Source Administrator.
 To launch it go to `Control panel`->`Administrative Tools`->`Data Sources (ODBC)`.

-Once ODBC Data Source Administrator is launched choose `Add...`->`Apache Ignite` and configure your DSN in desired way.
+Once ODBC Data Source Administrator is launched choose `Add...`->`Apache Ignite` and configure your DSN in the desired way.

-In Linux to configure DSN you first need to locate your odbc.ini file.
-Steps to do that can differ depending on your Driver Manager.
-For example if you are using unixODBC you can run the following command:
+To do the same on Linux you have to locate odbc.ini file.
+The file location varies among Linux distributions and depends on a specific Driver Manager used by a Linux distribution.
+As an example, if you are using `unixODBC` then you can run the following command that will print out system wide ODBC related details:
 [block:code]
 {
   "codes": [